catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-usb-wifi-access-point/index.md

 <br>
 #### **AP Creation and Power Workaround**

-After installation complete i create AP for it and it work.
+After installation complete i create AP for it, and it works.
 After few hours, no device can connect to it anymore.
 According to <https://www.fastoe.com/blog/install-rtl8812bu-usb-wifi-dongle-on-linux> There is a bug about power management, If the adapter going into power saving mode something not good happen.
 To fix it simply follow